braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Independence**]

-Independence stands confirmed by the rigorous separation of our constraints.
+Independence stands confirmed by the separation of our constraints.
 The countermodels prove that Axiom 1 allows unreduced longer cycles to persist, as seen in Model A [(§2.5.2)](#2.5.2), creating a world of loops without surface.
 Meanwhile, Axiom 2 permits isolated self-loops to exist, as seen in Model B [(§2.5.3)](#2.5.3), creating a world of geometry without progress.
 The geometric syndrome [(§2.5.1.1)](#2.5.1.1) serves as our diagnostic tool, highlighting triplet imbalances that signal these specific violations.
 This confirms that we have not engaged in circular reasoning; each rule brings something unique and necessary to the table.

 Physically, this means the framework draws on orthogonal levers to build the universe, avoiding the inefficiency of redundancy.
 Directionality alone yields chains of cause and effect, but without enforced shapes, these chains can tangle into arbitrary complexities.
 Quanta alone yield defined areas, but without guaranteed thrust, these areas can become static traps.
 But if local primitives license such isolated successes, what hidden flaws emerge when they chain transitively?
 Do mediated influences respect the arrow, or do cycles bootstrap self-causes in the blind spots of our local rules?
 The syndrome detects local charges, yet global paths might curl undetected.
 This scalability issue compels our examination to move to the definition of effective influence, where the relation defines and exposes its pathologies under the pair alone.
 :::